Welcome to the first NFL regular season upon which legal bets can be placed in New Jersey and elsewhere.

-Ocean Resort is also partnered with William Hill US, a union which most likely will result in online and mobile sports betting at some point in the future.
+Ocean Resort is also partnered with William Hill US, a union which most likely will result in a self-branded online app at some point in the future.
 The timeline for that supposed launch, however, is unclear.

 The only other property in the state that could offer sports betting is Freehold Raceway, the oldest racetrack in the state.
 But its plans are also a mystery at this point.

 Types of bets you can place in NJ sports betting

 You’ll get the full-fledged betting experience at all the in-person locations throughout the state, with everything from spread to prop bets in play.

 Shop around each online and mobile sports betting app to see which kinds of lines you can get, as they may not all be uniform.
 In-game betting is a popular addition to sportsbooks, and most if not all of the new apps in the state offer it.